-Daniel S. Mariaschin, Executive Vice President
+Daniel S. Mariaschin, CEO and Executive Vice President

 Daniel S. Mariaschin has spent nearly all of his professional life working on behalf of Jewish organizations.

 As the chief executive officer and executive vice president of B’nai B’rith International, he directs and supervises B’nai B’rith programs, activities and staff countries around the world where B’nai B’rith is organized.
 Mr. Mariaschin also serves as director of B'nai B'rith's Center for Human Rights and Public Policy (CHRPP).
 In that capacity, he presents B’nai B’rith’s perspective to a variety of audiences, including Congress and the media, and coordinates the center’s programs and policies on issues of concern to the Jewish community.

 In the United States and abroad, Mr. Mariaschin has met with countless heads of state, prime ministers, foreign ministers, opposition leaders, influential members of the media and clerical leaders.
 Each time, his goal has been to advance human rights, help protect the rights of Jewish communities worldwide and promote better relations with the state of Israel.

 Throughout his B’nai B’rith career, Mr. Mariaschin has represented the organization as part of numerous influential delegations.

 Mr. Mariaschin was a member of the U.S. delegation to the International Conference on Holocaust Education, Remembrance and Research, and the B'nai B'rith delegation to the State Department’s 1998 Washington Conference On Holocaust-Era Assets.
 He also initiated programs on Holocaust education for teachers with the Lithuanian Ministry of Education and Science.